 You’ll learn to be more independent

-Self-defense teaches you to depend on no one but yourself.
+Self defense classes teach you to depend on no one but yourself.
 And for a prepper, that’s a really helpful mindset because you wanna be self-reliant.

 You teach your body the importance of health and fitness